pionl/laravel-chunk-upload/readme.md

   all TMP files are stored with session token
 * [**Clear command and schedule**](#uploads:clear)
   the package registers the shedule command (uploads:clear) that will clear all unfinished chunk uploads
+* **Automatic handler selection** since `v0.2.4` you can use automatic detection selection the handler to use from the current supported providers.
+You can also register your own handler to the automatic detection (more in Handlers)
+* Supports cross domain request (must change the config - see Cross domain request section in readme)

 ## Basic documentation